abdulbasit-dev/taski/README.md

 1. **User Registration**:

-   - Create a registration form to allow new users to sign up.
+   - Allow new users to register using a registration form.
-   - Validate that the username is unique and the password meets security criteria (e.g., minimum 8 characters).
+   - Validate username uniqueness and enforce password security (e.g., minimum 8 characters).
-   - Hash passwords using `password_hash()` before saving them to the database.
+   - Store passwords securely using `password_hash()`.

 2. **Login**:

-   - Create a login page to authenticate users.
+   - Authenticate users with a login form.
-   - Use PDO to query the database and validate the username and hashed password.
+   - Use PDO to validate credentials against the database, checking the hashed password.
-   - Use sessions to maintain the user's login status.
+   - Maintain session states for logged-in users.

 3. **Logout**:

-   - Provide a logout button to end the session and redirect to the login page.
+   - Provide a logout option to end the session and redirect to the login page.

 4. **Restrict Access**:
-   - Only logged-in users should have access to the task manager dashboard.
+   - Ensure that only authenticated users can access the task manager.
+   - Redirect unauthorized users to the login page.

 ---